Q. What is Virtual Virginia (VVA)?

 A. Private and home school students may enroll in Virtual Virginia courses but are not eligible for the Early College Scholars Program and therefore are not eligible for tuition remission or AP® exam fee payment.

 Q. I’m a home school student.
 Can I take an Advanced Placement exam?

 A. Yes; home school students are eligible to take Advanced Placement exams; however, it is the responsibility of the home school parent to coordinate with a local school.
 Please review the College Board website for home school students taking AP® exams.

 Q. Should students register as a group through the school or individually?

 A. Students should confer with their school counselor.
-The school counselor will register the school and enroll the students using Virtual Virginia's online registration system.
-Virtual Virginia will send a semester grade report to the school counselor at the course semester mark.
+The school counselor will register the school and enroll the students using Virtual Virginia’s online registration system.
+Virtual Virginia will send a grade report to the school counselor at the end of each semester.
 School counselors may download a final grade report at the conclusion of the course.
 Interim, six, or nine week grades are pulled by the mentor and submitted to the appropriate authority in the building.